sammcj/neural-graf/project-overview.md

 mcp-graph is a lightweight, self-hosted knowledge graph system built in Go with a modular architecture that allows for flexible deployment options.
 The core system provides efficient data ingestion, graph-based storage, and powerful querying capabilities using Dgraph as the primary database.
 The system is designed with optional components that can be enabled based on your specific needs:

-* **Optional LLM Integration**: Connect to any OpenAI-compatible API to enhance your knowledge graph with AI-powered summaries, question answering, and content generation.
+- **Optional LLM Integration**: Connect to any OpenAI-compatible API to enhance your knowledge graph with AI-powered summaries, question answering, and content generation.
 The system works perfectly well without LLM integration if you prefer a pure graph database solution.
-* **Optional Vector Embeddings**: Integrate with ChromaDB (via amikos-tech/chroma-go) to add semantic search capabilities, allowing for similarity-based queries and content retrieval.
+- **Optional Vector Embeddings**: Integrate with ChromaDB (via amikos-tech/chroma-go) to add semantic search capabilities, allowing for similarity-based queries and content retrieval.
 The embedding process can use any compatible embedding model of your choice.
-* **Optional MCP Server**: Deploy as a Model Context Protocol server (using mark3labs/mcp-go) to provide standardized LLM tool interfaces, enabling seamless integration with various AI applications.
+- **Optional MCP Server**: Deploy as a Model Context Protocol server (using mark3labs/mcp-go) to provide standardized LLM tool interfaces, enabling seamless integration with various AI applications.
 Supports both stdio and SSE modes for flexible connectivity.

 The system's clean, modular design makes it ideal for knowledge management applications, research tools, and content organization systems, with each component being independently configurable.
 Start with just the core graph database functionality and incrementally add LLM capabilities, vector search, or MCP protocol support as your needs evolve.

+Future enhancements may include:

+- A way to explore the graph visually
+- A way to export the graph to a file format (e.g., JSON, CSV)
+- A way to import data from other sources (e.g., CSV, JSON)

 ## System Architecture